vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 when the value of money shrinks, people will spend it more quickly and the economy will prosper.
 Therefore, money should slowly be devalued by exponentially increasing the supply in proportion to the demand.
-However, as noted in [Chapter 2.7](https://usmoney.us/book/chapter-2/section-7) and [Chapter 6.54–6.58,](https://usmoney.us/book/chapter-6) an exponen- tially growing financial system is no longer a sustainable option.
+However, as noted in [Chapter 2.7](https://usmoney.us/book/chapter-2/section-7) and [Chapter 6.54–6.58,](https://usmoney.us/book/chapter-6) an exponentially growing financial system is no longer a sustainable option.
 We must figure out how to have a prosperous economy that does not grow in size.
 We will grow in ingenuity and productivity.
 And, it is in our continuously questing nature to do so.
 But, we have to stop metasta-